bolemo/aegis/README.md

 **Since February 2021, Voxel's firmwares already include iprange.**

-With older firmwares, the install script wikl offers to install a version of it on the router 1) through Entware if you have it, or 2) directly on rootfs (in /usr/bin) if you don't have Entware (or don't want to install with Entware).`
+With older firmwares, the install script wikl offers to install a version of it on the router 1) through Entware if you have it, or 2) directly on rootfs (in /usr/bin) if you don't have Entware (or don't want to install with Entware).

 The source is here: https://github.com/firehol/iprange

+## Metrics
+There are very basic privacy friendly metrics sent when an install or an upgrade is made (and only then).
+What is sent then is
+* the ip (that is **not stored**, it is just to find the country),
+* the router model (just the short string model name: `R7800`, `R9000`, `RB50`, ...),
+* the aegis version number being downloaded,
+* and if it is installed internal or external (just `ext` or `int` string; no drive name sent).

+It is using https://www.goatcounter.com/ that is open source and respects privacy.

+All I see at the end is country (no ip), router model, aegis version being downloaded as well as installation being internal or external.
+Nothing more.

+This is to have basic statistics about aegis (how many people are downloading it, where in the world, router models).

+Only installations or upgrades are sending these basic metrics: once an upgrade or install is done, it does not send anything until next upgrade.
+No data collection, metrics, stats... are ever sent when aegis is used.
+How and when you are using it is private.